huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 In the mean time, try to accomplish things with the least amount of effort.
 Find the easiest way first.
 Do the simplest thing first.
-Move fast.
+[Move fast.](https://www.instagram.com/timferriss/reel/C2AWTdXOTHM/) [Play easy mode.](https://fs.blog/doing-your-best/#:~:text=Doing%20your%20best%20means%20positioning,the%20best%20in%20the%20moment.)